autonompost/podcasts-transcriptions/README.md

 This project contains the transcription files for the podcasts I am listening to.

-All podcast audio files are being transcribed with [whisper-autotranscription](https://github.com/autonompost/whisper-autotranscription).
+All podcast audio files are being transcribed with [whisper-autotranscription](https://github.com/autonompost/whisper-autotranscription) with medium model setting.
 Podcast audio files are being downloaded with [podgrab](https://github.com/akhilrex/podgrab).
 All audio file names are being sanetized with `detox`.

 ## Podcasts in this project